 2. Identify your core values

 Identify your core values (about 5).
 If you’re not sure where to start, I’ve shared a list of 305 values with you below.
-Consider if they are reflected on your calendar, in your spending, in your health habits, your current project goals, etc. My core values are freedom, brave and compassionate relationship/community, and contribution.
+Consider if they are reflected on your calendar, in your spending, in your health habits, your current project goals, etc. My core values are freedom, integrity, curiosity, brave and compassionate relationship/community, and contribution.
 You can read the core values that direct my work here.

 These serve as filters in all my decision making; my work, health habits, spending, and the small daily choices I make each ordinary day are firmly rooted in these values.
 At my birthday each year I choose a new mantra and review my values.
 Out of these flow any intentions or goals I set for the year ahead.

 Live each day on purpose.
 My life visioning process will help you think differently about how you make decisions and set goals, and it will expand your sense of possibility.
 This is your one life – live it well.

 The thoughts that circle in our minds and the way we speak to ourselves offer clues about our core beliefs, the stories we believe about our worth or capacity or about the world.
 Observe your inner dialogue and the voice of your inner critic if this applies to you – are you mean to yourself, would you talk to anyone else the way you speak to yourself?
 Ideally, you’ll learn not only to observe or notice but to examine and then shift your thoughts or consciously choose your response to them.
 But for now, simply notice.